Wellingborough: Services

 Several NHS centres provide health care facilities, with Isebrook Hospital being equipped for procedures such as large X-Rays and neurological investigations, and long-term care, that are not catered for by primary care surgeries.
 Accident & Emergency (A&E), maternity, and surgical issues are mainly covered by Kettering General Hospital.
 The Air Ambulance is provided by Warkshire and Northamptonshire Air Ambulance service.
-A petition signed by thousands of local residents in the towns of Wellingborough and Rushden for a new A&E to be built in Wellingborough has been handed to 10 Downing Street (when Prime Minister Gordon Brown was in power), by local MP Peter Bone on 10 February 2010.
+A petition signed by thousands of local residents in the towns of Wellingborough and Rushden for a new A&E to be built in Wellingborough was handed to 10 Downing Street (when Prime Minister Gordon Brown was in power), by local MP Peter Bone on 10 February 2010.

-Other emergency services are provided by the Northamptonshire Fire and Rescue Service and the Northamptonshire Police.
-Wellingborough Prison was located just outside the town, but closed in 2012.
-HMP Five Wells is being built in its place.
+Five Wells Prison is based in Wellingborough.

 Landmarks

 The railway station is a Grade II Listed building, and among the many unusual and other listed buildings in Wellingborough is the 600-year-old Grade I listed steeple that forms part of All Hallows Church.

 The Three Silver Ladies is one of two identical sculptures installed on the Harrowden Road, They depict local Roman history, the river, and the townspeople working together.

 To the west of the town centre is the Roman Catholic Our Lady of the Sacred Heart Church which according to Historic England has "highly original details," and a "lavishly finished interior."